richien/casting-agency/backend/docs/APIDOCS.md

         a page number, starting from 1.
 If no argument is supplied the default page is page 1.
     - You can also optionally specify a **limit** request argument to change the number or returned questions in the pagination group.
+    - The release date is retuned in ISO format.

 - Request Arguments:
     - `page` integer [optional - defaults to 1]